Who Can Borrow a Hotspot?

 Any attempt to alter the configuration of the hotspot is strictly prohibited and may result in loss of borrowing privileges.

-Hotspots may be reserved through the online catalog or by calling the library service desk at: (413) 587-1500 ext.
+Hotspots may be reserved by calling the library service desk at: (413) 587-1500 ext.
 2 during normal business hours.
-Hotspots will be held for 3 days, and then they will be set aside for the next user.
+Hotspots will be held for the current day, and then they will be set aside for the next user.

 Hotspots are not filtered by default.
 Borrowers may request that hotspot filtering using T-Mobile’s content filtering for education be enabled either when borrowing or reserving a device.
 The library will not ask for a stated reason.